SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Method

-For each candidate view \( j \), we compute a frustum \( \mathcal{F}_j \subset \mathcal{V} \), derived from camera intrinsics (field of view) and near/far planes estimated from the SfM point distribution.
+For each candidate view \( j \), from the index set of all candidate views $\mathcal{C} = \{1, ..., M\}$, we compute a frustum \( \mathcal{F}_j \subset \mathcal{V} \), defined by the camera intrinsics (field of view) and near/far planes estimated from the SfM point distribution.
 A voxel is considered potentially visible from view \( j \) if its center lies within the frustum:

-To estimate the geometric dissimilarity between the current coverage and a candidate view (see Fig.~\ref{fig:view_selec}), we compute the normalized Hamming distance:
+To estimate geometric dissimilarity between current coverage and a candidate view (Fig.~\ref{fig:view_selec}), we compute the normalized Hamming distance:

-where \( \oplus \) denotes the element-wise XOR operation between binary vectors , and \( \|\cdot\|_1 \) is the \( \ell_1 \) norm (i.e., the number of differing entries). \kjs{Here, $\mathbf{b}$ denotes a binary occupancy vector obtained by mapping voxel coordinates through a fixed random hashing function, following the spatial hashing strategy introduced in Instant-NGP~\citep{mueller2022instant}.} The resulting value \( d_j \in [0, 1] \) measures the proportion of voxels with inconsistent occupancy status between the currently observed volume and the candidate view.
-Candidate views are then ranked in descending order of their normalized Hamming distances \( d_j \), and the top \( N\% \) (e.g., \( N=20 \)) are retained to form the physically filtered candidate set \( \mathcal{C}' \).
+where \( \oplus \) denotes the element-wise XOR operation between binary vectors, and \( \|\cdot\|_1 \) is the \( \ell_1 \) norm (i.e., the number of differing entries).
+Here, $\mathbf{b}$ is a binary occupancy vector obtained by mapping voxel coordinates through a fixed random hashing function, following the spatial hashing strategy of Instant-NGP~\cite{mueller2022instant, facthash}.
+The resulting value \( d_j \in [0, 1] \) measures the proportion of voxels with inconsistent occupancy status between the currently observed volume and the candidate view; \cam{it quantifies the volume of non-overlapping occupancy between the observed voxel set and a candidate view's frustum voxels, \ie, how many newly covered voxels a candidate adds.} Candidate views are then ranked in descending order of their normalized Hamming distances \( d_j \), and the top \( N\% \) (e.g., \( N=20 \)) are retained as the physically filtered candidate set $\mathcal{C}'=\text{Top}_{\text{N}\%}(\mathcal{C}, d)$.

-We apply uncertainty quantification only within \( \mathcal{C}' \), finalizing the view selection with finer-level scoring.
-This two-stage pipeline follows a coarse-to-fine strategy: it first expands the observed surface area using explicit geometric cues from SA-Points, then refines the choice using uncertainty-aware reasoning.
-By restricting uncertainty estimation to a smaller candidate pool, this approach improves computational efficiency while maintaining scene-aware diversity in the selected views.
-This strategy enables balanced, physically grounded exploration of unobserved regions.
+We apply uncertainty quantification \footnote{\cam{We adopt uncertainty estimation formulation from FisherRF~\cite{fisherrf}, the uncertainty and expected-information-gain (EIG) formulation is summarized in Suppl.~\Sref{Supp:Implementation}. }} only within \( \mathcal{C}' \), and finalize view selection via finer-level scoring.
+This two-stage pipeline follows a coarse-to-fine strategy: SA-Points provide an explicit estimate of which regions are already observed, and we first select views that maximally expose the remaining unobserved regions to form a stable candidate subset and refines the choice through uncertainty-aware reasoning.
+Restricting uncertainty evaluation to $\mathcal{C}'$ reduces computation by avoiding uncertainty scoring for every candidate view.
+At the same time, as $\mathcal{C}'$ is pre-filtered to favor views that expose unobserved regions, the final selection avoids redundant viewpoints and achieves more balanced scene coverage.